qingli-ql/-CCL-25--EDGE/README.md

 ## Core Mechanism of EDGE
 The core debiasing algorithm of EDGE is implemented in a custom Trainer class located in "./modules/EDGETrain.py".

-This class extends the HuggingFace Trainer and overrides the training step to apply gradient decomposition and projection between general context encoding (GCE) and empirical risk minimization (ERM) components.
+This class extends the HuggingFace Trainer and overrides the training step to apply gradient decomposition and projection between generalized cross entropy (GCE) and empirical risk minimization (ERM) components.
 A simplified excerpt is provided below:

 ```python
 # Step 1: Compute GCE gradients (bias-aligned signals)